Introduction to Company Identification in India

 Frequently Asked Questions (FAQs)

-2. What is CIN number used for?
+2. What does CIN number serve for?

-3. Are CIN and PAN numbers the same?
+3. Are CIN and PAN numbers identical?

-4. Who is eligible for a CIN Number?
+4. Who gets a CIN number?

-6. Can the CIN number be changed?
+6. Can the CIN number change?